 The original 1949 Order directed the Companies, insofar as possible, to keep the level of Rainy and Namakan lakes precisely on a single rule curve (which varied seasonally) defined for each lake.
 The 1957 Supplementary Order made no change in rule curve on Rainy Lake, but defined both an upper and lower rule curve for most of the year on Namakan Lake, with the level to be maintained between these limits at the discretion of the Companies, and with a single rule curve remaining only for the summer months.
 The 1970 Supplementary Order defined an upper and lower rule curve for both lakes, with operation between these curves at the discretion of the Companies, and prescribed minimum outflows from the lakes.
-The 2000 Supplementary Order revised the 1970 upper and lower rule curves for both lakes, required that the Companies target the middle portion of the rule curve band subject to other direction from the International Rainy Lake Board of Control, and revised the prescribed minimum outflows.
-This Order, dated January 18, 2001, consolidates and replaces the previous Order and Supplementary Orders as of February 28, 2001.
+The 2000 Supplementary Order revised the 1970 rule curves for both lakes, required that the Companies target the middle portion of the rule curve band subject to other direction from the International Rainy Lake Board of Control, and revised the prescribed minimum outflows.
+The 2018 Supplementary Order made revisions to the rule curves for both lakes, removed the requirement that the Companies target the middle of the rule, and created an alternative rule curve for Rainy Lake for use in years where the Water Levels Committee determined there was a high flood risk.

-1. Namakan Lake
+Namakan Lake

-1(a) The Companies, their successors or assigns shall operate the discharge facilities at the Kettle Falls Dams as authorized by the International Rainy Lake Board of Control in such manner that insofar as possible the level of Namakan Lake, unaffected by wind or currents, will be between the following minimum and maximum elevations on the dates shown or between elevations which can be interpolated therefrom between these dates, these elevations being above mean sea level.
-Furthermore, the companies, their successors or assigns shall normally target the middle portion of the band so described and shall keep the International Rainy Lake Board of Control informed in advance of their intended actions.
-The International Rainy Lake Board of Control shall monitor hydrologic conditions and the Companies' actions and may provide the Companies with directions for the operation of their discharge facilities.
-The Companies shall carry out any instructions provided by the International Rainy Lake Board of Control, which may from time to time include instructions to target levels elsewhere in the band.
+1.(a) The Companies, their successors or assigns shall operate the discharge facilities at the Kettle Falls Dam as authorized by the Water Levels Committee of the International Rainy Lake and Lake of the Woods Watershed Board, hereafter "Water Levels Committee", in such manner that insofar as possible the level of Namakan Lake, unaffected by wind or currents, will be between the following minimum and maximum elevations on the dates shown or between elevations which can be interpolated therefrom between these dates, these elevations being above mean sea level.
+Furthermore, the companies, their successors, or assigns shall keep the Water Levels Committee informed in advance of their intended actions.
+The Water Levels Committee shall monitor hydrologic conditions and the Companies' actions and may provide the Companies with directions for the operation of their discharge facilities.
+The Companies shall carry out any instructions provided by the Water Levels Committee, which may include instructions to target specific levels within the band.